rotdrop/nextcloud-app-bav/README.md

 ## Disclaimer

-Plese make sure that you have read and understood the terms of the GNU Affero General Public License (AGPL), in particular the paragraphs §15, §16, §17 (AKA "no warranty").
+Please make sure that you have read and understood the terms of the GNU Affero General Public License (AGPL), in particular the paragraphs §15, §16, §17 (AKA "no warranty").
 In summary: